chrisrzhou/quotes/src/quotes.md

 @Elliot Anderson #mrrobot #mask

-> Maybe truth doesn't even exist , maybe what we think is all we have.
+> Maybe truth doesn't even exist, maybe what we think is all we have.

 @Ray #mrrobot